klemenjes/testrepo/README.md

 editing the file

-Its a work down file in this repository.
+Its a markdown file in this repository.